DUI with speed enhancement reduced to "dry reckless"

 People v.
 R.S.
 (Los Angeles Superior Court, West Covina, 2016)

 Our client was charged with DUI after a traffic stop.
-His blood test showed a blood alcohol concentration (BAC) of .20%, over twice the legal limit.
+His blood test showed a BAC of 0.20%, over twice the legal limit.
 We brought a Serna motion on his behalf, arguing that our client's constitutional right to a speedy trial had been violated.
 The judge agreed and dismissed the case.

 License retained after DUI while on DUI probation